Deadsec404/task-manager/DEPLOYMENT.md

 For deployment issues, check:
 1. Application logs in CapRover
-2. Build logs in Azure DevOps
+2. Build logs in CapRover deployment tab
 3. Container logs: `docker logs <container-id>`

 If problems persist, review the application's local setup documentation and ensure all prerequisites are met.